 - Research – We strive to publish the best public information about web hosting.
 We have live tests and uptime tracking 24/7 which all our readers are free to check out.

-- Community – Our readers’ opinions and experiences are important to us, that’s why we encourage you to leave a review.
+- Community – Our readers’ opinions and experiences are important to us, that’s why we encourage you to leave a review (all opinions are welcome!).

 How We Support This Site

 We earn a commission every time someone reads one of our articles and signs up with our recommended partners.
 You can see who we work with here.
-We use the proceeds to pay for the maintenance of this site, uptime monitoring as well as guides we right 4X a month.
+We use the proceeds to pay for the maintenance of this site, uptime monitoring as well as guides we publish about two times per month.

 We Stay 100% Compliant With Google’s Webmaster Guidelines